Discover top website trends and insights for 2025

 There are hundreds of free fonts available on platforms like Google Fonts — so how do you pick the right one for your marketing materials?

-Before determining which font style to use for your organization, it is crucial first to understand the difference between typeface vs. font and serif vs. sans serif.
+Before determining which font style to use for your organization, you'll want to understand the difference between typeface vs. font and serif vs. sans serif.

 Typeface vs. font